asterinas/asterinas/docs/src/osdk/reference/README.md

 # OSDK User Reference

-OSDK is a command line tool that can be used as a subcommand of Cargo.
+The Asterinas OSDK is a command line tool that can be used as a subcommand of Cargo.
 The common usage of OSDK is: